On this page

 - Mental health

 Allied health providers deliver therapeutic supports to participants and are one of the largest groups of registered providers.

 Allied health providers provide evidence, assessments and reports that inform access and planning decisions made by NDIA delegates (planners) under the NDIS Act.

 - refer people to information about who can access the NDIS

 - provide supporting evidence as part of an access request, including evidence that the person has or is likely to have a permanent disability

 - provide copies of reports or assessments that describe the extent of the functional impact of the disability.

-For help with report writing for a participant plan review visit the Allied health providers and reporting page.
+For help with report writing for a participant plan reassessment visit the Allied health providers and reporting page.